Vito-Ethan/Agent-Ecommerce-Project/README.md

 ## Getting Started
 This application is a senior project developed for the University of Nevada, Reno.
 It was developed between the fall of 2023 and spring of 2024.
 It is an E-commerce application that implements cryptographic payments.
 The primary design focus was minimalism and incorporating top design/navigation elements from leading E-commerce brands.
-The project involved the SDLC, creating various design documents, user flows, test-cases, multiple presentations to faculty members, market research, peer code reviews, etc.
+The project involved the Software Development Life Cycle, creating various design documents, user flows, test-cases, presentations to faculty members, members of the local community and other students, market research, peer code reviews, etc.

 ## Libraries Used
 - TailwindCSS